eiji03aero/til/TASKS.md

 # Tasks for the web page
 ## Backlog
+- [ ] fix mobile view
+  - it seems to be the content not fitting
+- [ ] on mobile, close sidebar when one selected
 - [ ] add router functionality
   - listen for url change, prevent default
   - replaceState to reflect page url